ClemensElflein/openmower.de/content/en/docs/docking-station-assembly/_index.md

 Once you have set the current **turn off the mower and disconnect the power supply**.

 ## Step 6: Assemble the Dock
-Now that you have set the voltage and the current, you can reassemble the docking station, and it is ready for use.
+Now that you have set the voltage and the current, you can reassemble the docking station, and it is ready for use. **Don't forget to connect the positive terminal we disconnected earlier!**